 14.5 ) A party must not unreasonably refuse (directly or indirectly) any Change Request by the other party.

 14.6) Neither party has any obligation to proceed with any Change Request unless and until the parties have agreed in writing on the necessary variations to the Services, the Fees, any applicable timeframes and/or any other relevant terms of the Agreement to take account of the change.

 the Change Request is relatively minor (in terms of cost and impact) and is fairly routine; or

 if agreed by the parties (agreement not to be unreasonably withheld),

 a truncated change request process (acceptable to both parties) may be adopted to deal with any particular Change Request.

 15.1) Rebate Disclosure.
-Information Technology Pty Ltd may be the recipient of rebates and commissions as a result of volume based incentives and preferred supplier arrangements negotiated with some of its suppliers other than Google, Facebook and Linkedin.
+MIT Ventures Pty Ltd may be the recipient of rebates and commissions as a result of volume based incentives and preferred supplier arrangements negotiated with some of its suppliers other than Google, Facebook and Linkedin.

 15.3) Insurance.
-During the Term and at all times that Information Technology Pty Ltd performs the Services for the Client, Information Technology Pty Ltd must take out and maintain with a reputable insurer, sufficient insurances relevant to the provision of the Services, including:
+During the Term and at all times that MIT Ventures Pty Ltd performs the Services for the Client, MIT Ventures Pty Ltd must take out and maintain with a reputable insurer, sufficient insurances relevant to the provision of the Services, including:

 public risk and liability insurance in an amount of not less than $10 million;